httpwg/http-core/CONTRIBUTING.md

 When an issue is `closed`, it implies that the issue's proposed resolution is reflected in the draft(s).
 When a new draft is published, the issues that have been closed since the last draft will be highlighted in the draft's change notes and/or on the mailing list, to aid reviewers.

 Note that whether or not an issue is closed does not necessarily reflect consensus of the Working Group; an issue's `open`/`closed` state is only used to organise our discussions.
-If you have a question or problem with an issue in the `closed` state, please comment on it (either in the issues list or mailing list), and we'll adjust its state accordingly.
+If you have a question or problem with an issue in the `closed` state, please say so (either on the issue or the mailing list).

 Some issues might require an explicit consensus call; if consensus is achieved in this manner, the issue will be labeled with `has-consensus`.
-Reopening issues with `has-consensus` requires new information (in the judgement of the chairs).
+Reopening issues with `has-consensus` requires new information (in the judgement of the Chairs).

 ### Pull Requests